DenKrysos/DenKr_essentials/README.md

 - A Macro/Function set to read out "Time" from different clocks, in different precisions or formats
 - Several Sort & Search Algorithms
 - "Function Creator / FanOut"  - Create Functions out of Macros.
 For example to unify the Place, where a Function Prototype is declared to exactly one position.
 Or Fan-Out multiple Functions with some common Code, but also Distinctions in them.
 Or dynamically create several functions, depending on "Macro Inputs"
+- Aid for File-Handling, e.g. Config-File definition and read
 - Some additional "auxiliary" functions (Framework Initialization, check system-endianess, helpful debug-print, macro/function overloading and whatnot)

 This collection is nicely integrated into the Framework "DenKrement"